Macron, Trudeau meet ahead of G7 summit rattled by trade row - Journal du Cameroun

 Canada has also rejected “for now” a proposal floated by the White House for new separate US trade deals with Canada and Mexico.

 The left-leaning Trudeau and Macron see each other as natural allies in a world increasingly shaped by right-wing nationalism.
-That bond — called a “bromance” by some analysts — should only grow deeper ahead of the G7 in Quebec.
+That bond should only grow deeper ahead of the G7 in Quebec.

 The Group of Seven summit on Friday and Saturday in La Malbaie, a small town 140 kilometers (87 miles) from Quebec City, will bring together the leaders of Britain, Canada, France, Germany, Italy, Japan and the United States.

-Trudeau hopes to put the focus on jobs, security concerns, cleaning up the world’s oceans and empowering women.
+Trudeau hoped to put the focus on jobs, security concerns, cleaning up the world’s oceans and empowering women.
 But officials concede the agenda is likely to be overtaken by trade disputes.

 “I think it’s fair to expect that any discussions on the global economy… in the current environment will quickly turn into a discussion about trade,” a senior Canadian official told a briefing.